 St. John the Apostle Anglican Church is a diverse, multi-cultural, multi-generational faith community.
 We are very accepting and welcoming of newcomers.
 There are numerous opportunities for friendship and service and learning.

 The parish of St. John the Apostle has been part of the community since 1899.
 St. John’s was dedicated on January 20th, 1899.
 Although there have been improvements and upgrades over the years, the church still sits on the property that was donated by Captain Clarke of the Royal Engineers.

 St, John’s has had an active Anglican Church Women’s group (ACW) since the doors opened in 1899, which still continues and thrives to this day.

 Services are held at 8:30am (in-person only) and 10:00am (in-person & Zoom) each Sunday.

 Children are always welcome and there is a children’s talk each month at the 10am service (usually the last Sunday of the month).

 Please check our calendar for special service dates throughout the year.

 Service to the city and the world around us continues in a number of important ways, as it has done for more than a century.

-The parish also provides space for two AA groups for their weekly meetings and to the Port Moody Korean Presbyterian Church for their weekly worship, and other community groups throughout the year.
+The parish also provides space for three AA groups for their weekly meetings, the Port Moody Korean Presbyterian Church for their weekly worship, and other community groups throughout the year.

 Among other events, we have a Spring Tea in May, Garage Sale in the summer and a Fall Bazaar in November.